Table of Contents

 - Overloaded Navigation: Displaying too many page numbers (e.g., 1 to 100) can overwhelm users.
 Use ellipsis pagination or range-based navigation instead.

-- Slow Queries: Large datasets can make database queries slow.
-Optimize with indexes, caching, or precomputed results.
+- Slow Queries: Large datasets can slow down database queries.
+Optimize using indexes, caching, or precomputed results.

-- SEO Problems: Search engines may see paginated pages as duplicate content.
+- SEO Problems: Search engines may view paginated pages as duplicate content.
 Use rel=”next” and rel=”prev” in HTML or canonical tags to guide crawlers.

 - Poor Mobile Experience: Small or hard-to-tap buttons frustrate mobile users.
 Use responsive design with large, touch-friendly controls.

-- Accessibility Issues: Ensure pagination controls are navigable via keyboard and compatible with screen readers.
-Use ARIA attributes like aria-current=”page” for the active page.
+- Accessibility Issues: Ensure pagination controls are keyboard-navigable and compatible with screen readers.
+Use ARIA attributes such as aria-current=”page” for the active page.

 Pagination in Modern Frameworks